aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     b.
 Select Session Manager and click on Connect

     c.
-Note that users will need access to the AWS Console in order to use Systems Manager.
+Note that users will need access to the AWS Management Console in order to use Systems Manager.

 17. Logging into the cluster

+- To preface, we are using the ParallelClusterAdminNode both as a means to install the ParallelCluster CLI and launch clusters, but also as a jumpbox for both Administrators and Users.
+You can optionally create another EC2 instance to function as a jumpbox, but that is not included in this configuration.
+- Keep in mind that you can optionally configure a private connection from on premise locations into AWS (such as Site to Site VPN or Direct Connect Private Vif) so that users can directly access nodes using SSH without a jumpbox or needing public Internet access.
+It is possible to also restrict Systems Manager access for users to only allow them to connect to the Login Nodes.
+See this [link](https://repost.aws/knowledge-center/ssm-session-manager-control-access) for more details.
-- Administrators can also login to the Head Node from the ParallelClusterAdminNode with a user that is authenticated to Active Directory.
+- Administrators can login to the Head Node from the ParallelClusterAdminNode with a user that is authenticated to Active Directory.
 First, connect to the ParallelClusterAdminNode using SSH or Systems Manager.
 From the CLI of the ParallelClusterAdminNode, type ‘ssh cluster-admin@HEAD_NODE_PRIVATE_IP’.
 You can find the IP of the head node by navigating to EC2->Instances->Check the box next to head node and you will see the IP address on the bottom right as shown below.

     ![](images/private-IP-ad.PNG)